 Written by Odynovo travel specialist Kalinda, and published by Lynn Zhang

-Our Group: Laura, Vera and Kalinda (me)
+Our Group: Laura, Vera, and Kalinda (me)

 Day 1: Guilin-Guangzhou-Siem Reap

 Many Chinese only know Angkor Wat, but not know Siem Reap.
 Same to me: before planning the tour, I didn’t know where Siem Reap was.
-Departing from Guilin, we need to connect flight at Guangzhou.
-I was told that it would take more 30 minutes to get to the international departure from the internal arrival, and I was prepared for that.
+Departing from Guilin, we need to connect flight to Guangzhou.
+I was told that it would take more than 30 minutes to get to the international departure from the internal arrival, and I was prepared for that.
 The surprise was that there are free cable cars waiting to transfer us.
 Due to a thunder-shower, our flight was delayed by one hour.
-Such situation is quite usual in July, the rainy season of both China and many other Asian countries.
+Such a situation is quite usual in July, the rainy season of both China and many other Asian countries.

 When we got out of the airport, our guide was just there.
 In his hand is a paper with our names.
 You know the feeling when you see some familiar thing, such as your name, at a strange place.
-We were transferred to the hotel to leave luggage, and then treated a typical Cambodia style BBQ.
-It is the first time I saw such special BBQ.
+We were transferred to the hotel to leave luggage and then treated a typical Cambodia style BBQ.
+It is the first time I saw such a special BBQ.
 The special dinner drove the travel fatigue from us.

 After it, we returned to the hotel and got the chance to view it carefully.
 It’s named Angkor Tara (Tara means star).
 I liked this hotel because of the lotus flowers which were used for decoration.

 Do you know what it is in the cup?
-It is the stem of lemongrass; and the tea is lemongrass tea.
+It is the stem of lemongrass, and the tea is lemongrass tea.
 Before leaving for the tour, I prepared some lemongrass oil with me to prevent mosquito.